 He’s made romance movies, action movies, and shone in comedy movies.

-Now with his superhero movie, Ant-Man 3, about to hit cinemas, we thought it’d be fun to take a look through the very best Paul Rudd movies.
+Now with his superhero movie, Ant-Man 3, having hit cinemas in 2023, we thought it’d be fun to take a look through the very best Paul Rudd movies.

 What are the best Paul Rudd movies?